One of my most sentimental and personal quilts I’ve ever made is this Gratitude Patchwork Quilt.

 I made this quilt over a year ago- it’s weird to work on something and not talk about it.
 This was my first experience making something to contribute to a book and I was so excited I was ready to burst.
 But away it hid from any cameras or blogs.

 This quilt is based on an old signature style block, only instead of signatures, I embroidered things, people, and places that I am grateful for.
-The fabrics are from Moda’s Collections for a Cause line, which suited the style of the quilt really well.
+The fabrics are from a Moda’s reproduction collection, which suited the style of the quilt really well.
 I’ve always loved the idea of throwing teal in with traditional fall colors and I’m so happy with the result.
-I’m planning to make this pattern again out of more contemporary fabrics (maybe all solids?), because I think it would be equally effective and would work perfectly for a modern look too.
+I think it would be fun to make this pattern again out of more contemporary fabrics (maybe all solids?).
+I think it would be equally effective and would work perfectly for a modern look too.

 Well in my haste, I accidentally wrote and stitched the word tomatoes twice.
 I didn’t realize until I’d pieced the blocks and by then I was in such a hurry that I just went ahead and included it again – once in the upper left corner and the other in the lower right.
 I call it personality.
 And I guess subconsciously I’m just really grateful for tomatoes.

 The pattern for this Gratitude quilt can be found in the book Sweet Celebrations with Moda Bakeshop Chefs.
-If you would like a signed copy, I have a limited number of copies available in my pattern shop.
 It was so much fun to get to contribute to this compilation.
 I feel honored to have been a part of it.

 I have wanted to make a Gratitude quilt for many years.
 I’m glad I finally had the excuse – and the deadline- to push me there.
 And I’m enjoying having it back at home with me this Thanksgiving.